ericauld/TodoList/README.md

     yarn start

 This will start up the frontend and automatically open the site in a new browser window.
 Currently the backend operates on port `8080` and the frontend on port `3000`.
 So the site will be hosted on `localhost:3000`.

+You may also wish to run one of the test scripts that are provided, for instance `testbackend`.
+Be careful if you do, since these will terminate any process on port `8080` that they find.